 We then shift ahead to the present time as Kotal Kahn rules over his slice of Outworld called Z’unkahrah.
 It turns out that he was telling his people how he came into power, since it was a time before Shao Kahn fell and Mileena took control of Outworld, yet nearly drove it to the brink of utter ruin.
 Thankfully, he came along to drive her off the throne.
 Over the course of a decade, he & his forces have driven her and her own allies so far underground that it may seem like she’s no longer a threat.
 Not wanting to take any chances, he rallies up his troops to help him search every inch of Outworld in order to hunt her and every single one of her co-conspirators down.
 We then shift over to her hideout within the Golden Desert as she learns from Gen. Reiko that the Red Dragon has agreed to their plans.
 After she dismisses him, she then asks Goro if he’ll join forces with her in taking her usurper down.
 As such, the story ends with him agreeing to do so with every intent of her restoring absolute glory to his race while he personally defeats Kotal Kahn himself.

 Issue 3 opens in Outworld as Kotal Kahn tells his people that Goro has vanished in the Golden Desert while going after Mileena.
 As such, his father will lead a search party to find the Shokan prince while also going after the fiendish female.
 To help his dad out, Kotal Kahn will equip him with Shao Kahn’s Wrath Hammer.
 With the crowd in mass approval, they head inside their palace as Kotal K’etz praises his son’s commanding use of speech.
-Kotal Kahn then informs him that Reiko has wiped out their northern trade route mere days before the harvest, threatening to stave their people.
-Kotal K’etz promises to bring Mileena back to him so that he can execute her in front of their people, but Kotal Kahn says that she’s not the true threat.
+Kotal Kahn then informs him that Reiko has wiped out their northern trade route mere days before the harvest, threatening to starve their people.
+Kotal K’etz promises to bring Mileena back to him so that he can execute her in front of their civilians, but Kotal Kahn says that she’s not the true threat.
 He then explains that he and Reiko used to serve Shao Kahn for decades.
 As such, Kotal Kahn says that Reiko has seduced Mileena into becoming his closest advisor and that his spies have discovered their location.
 To that extent, Kotal Kahn tells his father to slay them both on sight.

 Over at a temple within the Golden Desert, Reiko describes Kotal Kahn as someone who’s foolishly “devoted to his family”.
 Not only that, but he mentions a key detail that he learned about him during a past mission of theirs.
 Namely, it’s that Kotal Kahn draws in loads of power from sunlight.
 Once he’s in darkened areas, he gets significantly weaker.
 It’s soon revealed that Reiko was explaining this to Goro as the Prince of Pain says that he’s brutally beaten an Osh-Tekk figure before.
 Reiko reminds him that he did just that when he used to work with Shao Kahn and his Imperial Army.
 Nowadays, he has to “rely on patience & strategy” and that for them to win, they must start with making their enemies falsely believe that they have the edge.